Opinion: Some heroes drive city buses

 How did your work week begin?
 Early wake-up?
 Dozens of unread emails?
 Long line at Starbucks?

-"It was like flames were burning up some houses and reaching for the heavens," Mr. Adamopoulous told us.
+"It was like flames were burning up some houses and reaching for the heavens," Adamopoulos told us.
 "It was so intense and frightening."

 Some of us might see flames while riding on a bus in the middle of the night and call 911 to report, "Hey, there's a fire!" and feel we've been diligent citizens.
 We might record video of the flames as we roll past, to post online and say, "So scary!
 Thoughts and prayers!"

-But Anastasios Adamopoulous stopped his bus.
+But Adamopoulos stopped his bus.
 He turned to his passenger.
 And together, they ran toward the burning buildings to warn the people inside.

 "2 in the morning, we thought they were sleeping," he told us.
 "We started banging, banging on doors and yelling 'fire, fire, fire!' at the top of our lungs, just trying to wake people up.
 We didn't think about getting hurt.
 Just getting people out."

 There were about 14 people inside those two burning buildings.
 Several were children.
 Police say they all got out safely, including a neighbor who suffers from dementia.
-Then they all took shelter on Mr. Adamopoulous's bus, while firefighters arrived and put out the flames.
+Then they all took shelter on Adamopoulos' bus, while firefighters arrived and put out the flames.

 We're living in times when it's easy to see frightful images from all over the world and see them as someone else's tragedy.
-What made Anastasios Adamopoulous and his passenger risk their own safety to run toward the burning buildings?
+What made Adamopoulos and his passenger risk their own safety to run toward the burning buildings?

 "I don't know," he said.
 "I didn't think about it.
-I think I just did what anyone else would do," which is a statement that may say a lot about how Mr. Adamopoulous sees the world.
+I think I just did what anyone else would do," which is a statement that may say a lot about how Adamopoulos sees the world.

 He stayed on the parked bus for about an hour with the people he'd helped rescue, until emergency crews and family could arrive to care for them.
 Then he climbed back into the driver's seat and resumed his route through the city's pre-dawn streets.